shuiruge/learning-sicp/chapter-1.md

 > There are many exceptions to these guidelines, even in the Python standard library.
 Like the vocabulary of the English language, Python has inherited words from a variety of contributors, and the result is not always consistent.

+# The Art  of the Function

+> Fundamentally, the qualities of good functions all reinforce the idea that functions are abstractions.
+>
+> 1. Each function should have exactly one job.
+That job should be identifiable with a short name and characterizable in a single line of text.
+Functions that perform multiple jobs in sequence should be divided into multiple functions.
+> 1. Don't repeat yourself is a central tenet of software engineering.
+The so-called DRY principle states that multiple fragments of code should not describe redundant logic.
+Instead, that logic should be implemented once, given a name, and applied multiple times.
+If you find yourself copying and pasting a block of code, you have probably found an opportunity for functional abstraction.
+> 1. Functions should be defined generally.
+Squaring is not in the Python Library precisely because it is a special case of the pow function, which raises numbers to arbitrary powers.

+But how to ensure these?
+Python provides several features to support these efforts, stated as follow.

+## "docstring"

+> A function definition will often include documentation describing the function, called a docstring, which must be indented along with the function body.
+Docstrings are conventionally triple quoted.
+The first line describes the job of the function in one line.
+The following lines can describe arguments and clarify the behavior of the function:

+	def pressure(v, t, n):
+		"""Compute the pressure in pascals of an ideal gas.

+        Applies the ideal gas law: http://en.wikipedia.org/wiki/Ideal_gas_law

+        v -- volume of gas, in cubic meters t -- absolute temperature in degrees kelvin n -- particles of gas
+        """
+        k = 1.38e-23  # Boltzmann's constant
+        return n * k * t / v

+> When you call help with the name of a function as an argument, you see its docstring

+	help(pressure)

+> *When writing Python programs, include docstrings for all but the simplest functions.
+Remember, code is written only once, but often read many times.*

+## Comment

+> Comments in Python can be attached to the end of a line following the # symbol.
+For example, the comment Boltzmann's constant above describes k.
+These comments don't ever appear in Python's help, and they are ignored by the interpreter.
+They exist for *the author* alone.

+## Default argument value

+> A consequence of defining general functions is the introduction of additional arguments.
+Functions with many arguments can be awkward to call and difficult to read.

+An instance: (*Notice the change in the docstring!!!*)
+	 Boltzmann_K = 1.38e-23  # Boltzmann's constant
+	 def pressure(v, t, n=6.022e23):
+		 """Compute the pressure in pascals of an ideal gas.

+            v -- volume of gas, in cubic meters t -- absolute temperature in degrees kelvin n -- particles of gas (default: one mole)
+        """
+        return n * Boltzmann_K * t / v

+> In the def statement header, = does not perform assignment, but instead indicates a default value to use when the pressure function is called.
+So,

+	>>> pressure(1, 273.15)
+	2269.974834
+	>>> pressure(1, 273.15, 3 * 6.022e23)
+	6809.924502